rackerlabs/support-how-to/content/exchange/set-up-microsoft-exchange-email-forwarding.md

    <img src="{% asset_path exchange/set-up-microsoft-exchange-email-forwarding/hex-forward-contact-4.png %}" />

 7. In the mailbox list, select the name of the mailbox that you would like to forward.
 8. Click the **Mail Forwarding** tab.
-On the Mail Forwarding screen, select **Forward to an Exchange address within this domain**.
+On the Mail Forwarding page, select **Forward to an Exchange address within this domain**.

-   **Note:** Forwarding to an Exchange address within another domain on this account will work only if both domains are on the same Exchange server.
-If you are not sure if both domains are on the same Exchange server, create a contact for the domain you want to forward to.
+   **Note:** Forwarding to an Exchange address within another domain on this account only works if both domains are on the same Exchange server.
+If you are not sure if both domains are on the same Exchange server, create a contact for the domain to which you want to forward.

 9. Select the **Save copies of forwarded email** option.